Skip to Content

 Disney Springs vs Downtown Disney

 Guests on either coast may enjoy the entertainment, shops, and restaurants at Downtown Disney/Disney Springs.
-While they both have a similar concept, Downtown Disney is definitely smaller than Disney Springs.
+While they both have a similar concept, Downtown Disney is smaller than Disney Springs.
 Neither requires park admission, so they are a great place to visit on a day when you don’t have tickets.

 Dining Reservations